sandipthapa543/TravelBackendBarmy/README.md

 ## TDD

-- Use `npm start` to start the test
+- Use `npm test` to start the test

 _Thank You_